Purdue Fort Wayne Mastodons Men's Basketball

 What Recruits Should Know About Targeting Purdue Fort Wayne Mastodons

 D1 coaches build rosters through consistent evaluation of film, in-person scouting at exposure events, and referrals from trusted coaching networks.
-Getting on Purdue Fort Wayne Mastodons's radar requires more than sending a generic email — it means having your film, eligibility paperwork, and academic transcripts ready before you make first contact.
+Getting on Purdue Fort Wayne Mastodons's radar requires more than sending a generic email.
+It means having your film, eligibility paperwork, and academic transcripts ready before you make first contact.

 Players who receive roster consideration at the D1 level demonstrate improvement over time, not just raw talent at a single event.
 A structured development program that tracks your progress and connects you with the right coaches can significantly accelerate your recruiting timeline.